melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 assessment was prepared, but not reviewed.
 From the Pacific Coast Groundfish Stock Assessment Review (STAR) Panel Report for Data-Moderate Assessments (2013):
 "There was insufficient time during the review to evaluate all the assessments originally requested by the Council.
-Assessments for vermilion/sunset rockfishes (*Sebastes miniatus* and *Sebastes crocotulus*) and yellowtail rockfish (south of \CapeM) were not presented by the Stock Assessment Team (STAT)."
+Assessments for vermilion/sunset rockfish (*Sebastes miniatus* and *Sebastes crocotulus*) and yellowtail rockfish (south of \CapeM) were not presented by the Stock Assessment Team (STAT)."

 ### Most Recent STAR Panel and SSC Recommendations

-The 2005 STAR panel report compiled recommendations specific to vermilion, and also generic rockfish recommendations The generic rockfish recommendation are not presented here.
+The 2005 STAR panel report compiled recommendations specific to vermilion rockfish, and also generic rockfish recommendations The generic rockfish recommendation are not presented here.
 The 2005 assessment was not accepted for management by the PFMC.

-**Vermilion rockfish recommendations**
+**Vermilion Rockfish Recommendations**

 Investigation into the species composition of nominal vermilion rockfish is needed.
 It is not clear that separate assessments for the northern and southern areas are warranted